maxisl/skillmatcher/README.md

 ## Features 🌟
 * Easy to use interface for posting and finding projects
-* Advanced matching algorithm to find the best team members
+* Skill-based matching to find the best team members
 * Connect with professionals in your field

 ## Getting started 🚀